Next: , Previous: Dirmngr Commands, Up: Top

 Use url as the default OCSP Responder if the certificate does not contain information about an assigned responder.
 Note, that --ocsp-signer must also be set to a valid certificate.

-If a response has been signed by this certificate no further check upon the validity of this certificate is done!
+If a response has been signed by a certificate described by these fingerprints no further check upon the validity of this certificate is done.

 --ocsp-max-clock-skew n

-The number of seconds a skew between the OCSP respinder and them local clock is accepted.
+The number of seconds a skew between the OCSP responder and them local clock is accepted.
 Default is 600 (20 minutes).

 --ocsp-current-period n

-The number of seconds an OCSP reponse is valid after the time given in the NEXT_UPDATE datum.
+The number of seconds an OCSP response is considered valid after the time given in the NEXT_UPDATE datum.
 Default is 10800 (3 hours).

 --max-replies n